grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "The active unit is showing dozens of contacts _underwater_ as well as on the surface."
 Cassandra kept one hand against the sonar earpiece.
 "Shakes did shut down --- I still don't hear anything though.
 It's completely silent now."

-"It is extremely unlikely that there is a fleet of dozens of ships and subs just floating without engines running."
-Said Hemi.
+"It is extremely unlikely that there is a fleet of dozens of ships and subs just floating without engines running," said Hemi.
 "Something else is going on here..."

 In the sonar compartment they could hear Shakes' voice crackling questions over the ship-to-ship in the control room and Bastian responding to him.